Amanita caesarea: Distribution and habitat

 It is found in southern Europe and North Africa, particularly in the hills of northern Italy.
 It is thought to have been introduced north of the Alps by the Roman armies as it is most frequently found along old Roman roads.
 The mushroom is also distributed in the Balkans, Hungary, India, Iran and China (Sichuan Province).
 Although the species is not known to exist in the United States and Canada, it has been collected in Mexico.

-In Europe, Amanita caesarea inhabits primarily oak forests (Quercetum troianae Em. et Ht., Quercetum frainetto-cerris Rudsky. and Quercetum frainetto-cerris macedonicum Oberd., e.g.).
+In Europe, A. caesarea inhabits primarily oak and pine forests.
 It grows individually or in groups from early summer to mid autumn.
 In warmer climates this mushroom fruits in higher oak woodlands, sometimes mixed with conifers.
 Thus, in Mexico its natural habitat is oak, pine or fir forests at altitudes of 2200-3000 m above sea level, where it prefers plains and can occur at slopes of 20 degrees.

+Conservation

-Amanita caesarea is listed in the Red Data book of Ukraine, and it is protected by law in Croatia, Slovenia, the Czech Republic and Germany.
+A. caesarea is listed in the Red Data book of Ukraine, and it is protected by law in Croatia, Slovenia, the Czech Republic and Germany.